shubham1o1/Complete_JS_course/2-JS-basics/README.md

 #### Rules:

-- Var name cant start with numbers or symbols except underscore or dollar sign
+- Variable name cant start with numbers or symbols except underscore or dollar sign
 - Cannot use reserved keywords for var name

 ### Variable mutation and type coercion: